seonwoo960000/skill_stack/Chatting Bot/README.md

  * Multi-threading and scheduling tasks using queue
  * Multiple connection from clients available
  * Able to send and receive messages simultaneously
+ * Able to connect clients from different networks